 However you cannot sell an Unsplash photographer’s photo without first updating, modifying, or otherwise incorporating new creative elements into the photos.
-This includes selling the photos as prints or printed on physical goods.
+This includes selling the photos as prints or printed on physical goods and NFTs.

 As of March 18th, 2019, our Terms of Service restrict the sale of all Unsplash photos.

 Under section 8G, Prohibited Conduct, by using the service you agree not to:

 Sell copies of Photos without first significantly or meaningfully updating, modifying, or otherwise incorporating new creative elements into the Photos beyond simple retouches, resizing, or other minimal changes so long as they are not done by automated means (i.e., selling unaltered, slightly altered, or altered by automatic script copies of the Photos), including selling them as prints or printed on physical goods;